 It's a platform that many of you will recognise, as Playbook also works with the likes of AK Bets, PricedUp, StarSports and more.
 It's not just a recognisable platform, though, but also one that brings a lot of quality.
 In any case, BetWright has its own UKGC licence through Onyx Gaming Limited, registered under the account number 64666.

-On the flip side, BetWright accepts deposits as low as £1 and the withdrawal time is incredibly fast, with the money arriving after just a few minutes in our test.
-These are two huge pros, you could argue, and the bookie could easily add a welcome offer in the future to match some of its sister.
-The overall verdict is thus that it's worth giving it a go.
+On the flip side, BetWright accepts deposits as low as £1, and the withdrawal time is incredibly fast, with the money arriving after just a few minutes in our test.

 Below, we have taken a closer look at three of BetWright's sister sites, focusing on the ones that have more in common with the bookie.